 - How long data will be retained

 - How data will be shared and with whom

 Personal data obtained from outside sources must be reported to the individual within a month of getting this data.

 Information needs to be reviewed, modified and updated as needed.

 Why Citizens Need the Right to Be Informed

-Under the GDPR, every EU citizen has the right to control what is shared, how, by whom and when.
+Under the GDPR, every EU citizen has the right to control what parts of their personal information is shared, how, by whom and when.

 What Does This Mean for Businesses?